lgehu/ecg_sensor/README.md

 to_ada.py: Is for converting any file to an ada array

 ## COMMANDS ##
 To exchange commands to the sensor, you first need to build the main project.
-Once, you can use any terminal program which support UART.
+Once done, you can use any terminal program which support UART.
-You can use screen or minicom on linux or termite on Windows.
-The easiest way would be to use the dedicated script "ecg_com" to send commands.
+Then, you can use the dedicated script "ecg_com.py" to send commands in an interactive terminal.
+You also can use minicom or screen on linux or termite on windows.

 ### Protocol ##
-The protocol is really simple and use ASCII format case sensitive.
-The caracteres '<' and '>' are start and terminating flags.
+The protocol is really simple and use ASCII case sensitive.
+The caracteres '<' and '>' are start and terminating.
 Every commands are stored in the board as a parameter on a KEY=VALUE format.
 A command can be either an action or a parameter depending on the formatting.
 Example: